 A Delaware LLC also has privacy features where you aren’t required to list the members or managers of your US LLC in the Certificate of Formation, and therefore cannot be searched in the Delaware Public Business Registry.
 Delaware does have a state corporate income tax, but if your LLC operates outside of Delaware, you do not need to pay.

 If you’re raising venture capital or angel investments, you should form a Delaware C-Corporation instead of a Delaware LLC.
 If you’re unsure whether you need outside investment and just want to “bootstrap” your business for now, we advise you to first register an LLC in Delaware and later convert it to a Delaware C-Corporation if needed.

 New Mexico is also one of the few US states that doesn’t require the name of the member or manager to be included in the filing of the certificate of formation.
 A $50 filing fee is required to register an LLC in New Mexico; however, no annual report fees are required.
 This fact alone makes New Mexico an attractive state for entrepreneurs.
 New Mexico has a corporate income tax of 4.8% (up to $500,000 in profits).

 While it’s tempting to pay no annual fees, we’d be cautious as we’ve heard that certain payment processing providers such as Stripe tend to reject New Mexico LLCs more than the average.
 Also, New Mexico doesn’t enjoy as much “prestige” compared to states like Delaware, which can sometimes make a difference in how your business is perceived.

 Below is a table comparing the most important aspects of each US state with respect to LLC formation.

-You should first decide which State to form your LLC before you register.
+You should first decide in which State to form your LLC before you register.
 If you want maximum privacy and control over your LLC at a relatively low price, we would recommend Wyoming: in fact, you can’t go wrong with the state that invented the LLC entity structure.